QWERTY: Combined characters

 In the era of mechanical typewriters, combined characters such as é and õ were created by the use of dead keys for the diacritics (′, ~), which did not move the paper forward.
 Thus, the ′ and e would be printed at the same location on the paper, creating é.

+Additional character

+As can be seen in the associated patent illustration, the original QWERTY keyboard also had, to the left of the A key, a key marked with three (or perhaps four) vertically stacked dots, which produced a symbol consisting of three vertically stacked dots (perhaps a tricolon or a vertical ellipsis), whose intended purpose is not entirely clear.